Photos by Patricia Blackstock

 I'm Patricia Blackstock.
-My husband Wally Snider have lived in Myrtle Beach, SC for 15 years.
+My husband Wally Snider and I have lived in Myrtle Beach for almost 16 years.
 We visit Charleston as often as we can.
-It takes about an hour and a half to arrive at one of our favorite cities in the United States.
-Sometimes it's just a day trip, other times we stay for an extended weekend,
+It takes about an hour and a half to arrive at one of our favorite cities in the US.
+Sometimes it's just a day trip; other times we stay for an extended weekend.

-I hope you will enjoy this Charleston City Guide
+I hope you will enjoy this Charleston Guide from a local

 White Point Garden near the famous Battery

 This large grassy area is shaded by massive mosss covered ancient oaks and fringed with cannons, monuments, and historical statues.
-My friend Bonnie shows off a large Magnolia, and I'm standing near the monument.
-Charleston City Market/ Daughters of the Confederacy Museum.
+My friend Bonnie shows off a Platter Magnolia, and I'm standing near the monument.
+Charleston city Market/ Daughters of the Confederacy Museum.
 The City Market is a must to see.
 You'll find hundreds of vendors, Sweet Grass baskets, jewelry, art, candles, cookies and much more.
-Memorial - USS Hobson and USS Wasp.

 Shopping in Charleston

 Be sure to visit the City Market located in the Historic District.
 Here's where you'll find the famous handmade Sweetgrass Baskets (sewn with long leaf pine needles and strips of palmetto leaf) as well as a multitude of crafts, souvenirs, jewelry, art, etc. on display inside the covered Market area.
 You'll also find many small specialty shops and restaurants.
 Charleston Place is located on the first floor of the Charleston Hotel in the Historic District.
-If you like shopping in style, then the Shops at Charleston Place are for you!
-Even if you don't purchase anything in the many boutique shops, you'll love the polished marble floors, columns, grand staircases and mammoth chandelier.
-There's something here for everyone including your most discriminating Aunt Tillie!
+If you like shopping in style, the Shops at Charleston Place are for you!
+Even if you don't purchase anything, you'll love the polished marble floors, columns, grand staircases and mammoth chandelier.
+There's something here for everyone...including your most discriminating Aunt Tillie!

-You may wish to visit the Islands of Charleston.
+You might also like to visit the Islands of Charleston.
 Kiawah, Isle of Palms, Seabrook, James Island and Johns Island are all an easy drive from Charleston.

 The art of basket weaving was introduced to the Lowcountry in the 17th Century.
 Today, Sweet Grass basket making is centered in the Mt.
 Pleasant community.
-Basket stands along Hwy 17 North allow basket makers to compete with retail markets, establish a direct contact between themselves and their patrons and develop new shapes from traditional baskets forms and ordinary objects.
-Basket makers living east of the Cooper River can also be found downtown Charleston, along Market, Broad, and Meeting Streets.
-Charleston also has a lot of beautiful fountainsto see while you're visiting Charleston!
+Basket stands along Hwy 17 North allow basket makers to compete with retail markets, establish a direct contact between themselves and their patrons and develop new shapes, such as roses, from traditional baskets forms and ordinary objects.
+Basket makers living east of the Cooper River.
+Baskte\\et Weavers can also be found in the downtowni area of Charleston, along Market, Broad, and Meeting Streets.

-You could also join a guide and enjoy the Charleston Walks.
+Let your feet be your guide!
+You can join a guide and enjoy Charleston Walks.
 Plan on about 3.5 miles to cover the Historic District.
 It's not strenuous, and you will be stopping often to view the many Charleston monuments, homes, historical markers, etc.

 Another option for walking is Free Tours by Foot.
 They provide a platform for licensed, professional, freelance tour guides to lead tours at no upfront cost, so that you may enjoy a quality sightseeing experience no matter what your budget.
-Everyone should be permitted to take a guided tour for a price they feel it was worth - even free!
+Everyone should be permitted to take a guided tour for a price they feel is worth it - even free!

 Looking for Savings Discounts and Coupons?